automata-network/docs/docs/2fa/users/guide.md

 ## Disable 2FA protection

-If you lost your 2FA device and don't bind any recovery wallet, or you don't want to use 2FA anymore, you can disable 2FA protection in 2FA dApp.
-There is a cooldown period when disabling 2FA protection, you can cancel the disable 2FA protection request before this window.
-Attention, the cooldown period is **7 Days**, and you cannot use **2FA protection** anymore.
+If you've lost your 2FA device and no respective recovery wallet has been bound, you always have the option to disable 2FA protection in the 2FA dApp.
+There is a cooldown period for disabling 2FA protection, and you can cancel the disable 2FA protection request before this period ends.
+The cooldown period is **7 Days**, and after which you would not be able to use **2FA protection** anymore.

-So it's recommended to transfer all your 2FA protected assets to another account after you disable the 2FA, and sign up the 2FA protection for this new account as soon as possible, to make sure all assets are safe.
+Hence, it's recommended to transfer all your 2FA protected assets to another 2FA protected account after you've disabled the 2FA for a primary wallet.
+This ensures that all assets will stay protected.

 ### Steps to disable 2FA